pimiscool/Carcommand/README.md

 ----------------------------------------------------------

-How to ad this to your server
+How to add this to your server

 Download the file